alexandramartinez/mule-battlesnake/README.md

   ]
 ```

-You can battle Maxine by using her from the public snakes.
+You can battle Maxine by using her from the public snakes when you [create a game](https://play.battlesnake.com/account/games/create).